cvangysel/gitexd/doc/api.rst

 API Documentation
 *****************

-This page contains documentation about how to use the plugin infrastructure of the `gitexd` project.
-The project makes extensive use of the Twisted Plugin System, to understand this completly please refer to the documentation on the Twisted website at `The Twisted Plugin System <http://twistedmatrix.com/documents/current/core/howto/plugin.html>`_.
+The `gitexd` framework makes extensive use of the Twisted Plugin System, to understand this completly please refer to the documentation on the Twisted website at `The Twisted Plugin System <http://twistedmatrix.com/documents/current/core/howto/plugin.html>`_.

 Getting started with the :mod:`gitexd` framework